Academic Catalog 2024-2025

 The Unsubsidized Federal Direct Loan is a low-interest student loan borrowed directly from the U.S. government designed to help students pay for college.
 The Unsubsidized Federal Direct Loan does not require financial need and is not based on creditworthiness.
 The borrower is responsible for paying all the interest that accrues, from disbursement until the loan is fully repaid.
 Direct Loan interest rates and origination fees are published by the Department of Education.
 The interest rates become effective on July 1st of each year and the origination fees become effective on October 1st of each year.
 Understanding the importance of repaying any federal student loan taken while in school is critical.
 Sample loan repayment schedules are available for students on the Federal Student Aid website.
 For more information on the Federal Student Loan programs and interest rates, please click here.
 The determination of an academic year may vary by program.

-When a student graduates, withdraws from the university, takes an approved leave of absence, or drops below half-time status (registered for less than six (6) units for Adult Degree Completion or Online Undergraduate Studies students in a semester), Federal Direct Loan Exit Counseling is required.
+When a student graduates, withdraws from the university, takes an approved leave of absence, or drops below half-time status (registered for less than six (6) units in a semester for students in Accelerated Undergraduate programs), Federal Direct Loan Exit Counseling is required.
 This is a mandatory federal requirement for all students who have received a Federal Direct Loan.
-Exit Counseling must be completed online through the Federal Direct Loan website or in-person through the GPS Student Financial Services office.
-Additional information may be obtained from the GPS Student Financial Services office.
+Exit Counseling must be completed online through the Federal Student Aid website or in-person through the GPS One-Stop Student Financial Services office.
+Additional information may be obtained from the GPS One-Stop Student Financial Services office.

-Repayment begins six months after the student graduates, withdraws, or drops below half-time status (i.e. less than six (6) units in a semester for Adult Degree Completion and Online Undergraduate Studies students).
+Repayment begins six months after the student graduates, withdraws, or drops below half-time status (i.e. less than six (6) units in a semester for students in Accelerated Undergraduate programs).

 Federal Direct Loan Limits: